-- In case an unfortunate situation occurs, do not panic.
+- In case an unfortunate situation occurs, for instance, an accident or health emergency, do not panic.
 Contact 111 (emergency number in New Zealand).

-- Areas to avoid: Though Auckland is a majorly safe city, avoid the following areas if you can, especially after 10 pm:
+- Areas to avoid: Auckland is a majorly safe city, however, you should avoid the following areas if you can, especially after 10 pm:

 - Queen Street & the seafront area